 Therefore, to avoid problems when crossing borders, you should ensure that your children have the required documents.

-How to apply for an eTA for a child?
+How to apply for a visa for a child?

-Applying for an eTA for a child follows the same procedure as applying for an eTA for an adult.
+Applying for a visa for a child follows the same procedure as applying for a visa for an adult.
 The parent or legal guardian of the child must therefore go to a website such as our partner's to fill in an application form.
 Before filling in the eTA application for your child, remember to answer "yes" to the question "are you applying for another person?" as well as to the question "are you applying on behalf of a minor child?

 Several pieces of information about the child will be requested on this form, including